RTEMS/rtems-docs/c-user/clock/directives.rst

 * The directive may be called from within any runtime context.

-* The directive may change the priority of another task which may preempt the calling task.
+* The directive may change the priority of a task.
+This may cause the calling task to be preempted.

-* The directive may unblock another task which may preempt the calling task.
+* The directive may unblock a task.
+This may cause the calling task to be preempted.

 ..
 Generated from spec:/rtems/clock/if/get-tod